 Dental assistants are an essential part of any West Jefferson NC dental office and can perform a variety of functions.
 Their primary job description is to provide assistance to the admin staff and the dentists.
 Or simply put, to help keep the practice working successfully.
 A number of dental assistants opt to specialize and receive certification in a specific area, for instance orthodontics.
 However most assistants carry out any duty that they are asked to fulfill, including:

-- Setting and verifying appointments
+- Scheduling and verifying appointments

 - Prepping patients for teeth cleanings and treatments

-- Handing instruments to dentists during procedures
+- Supplying instruments to dentists during procedures

 - Preparing X-ray machines and handling X-rays